DorotaRupniewska/protractor_tests/README.md

 Available suite tests (listed in conf.js -> suites):

-	- register (QA_2253)
+	- register (QA-2253)
+	- login (QA-1734)
+	- contactLink (QA-1732)
+	- footerLinks (QA-2306)

 login with params (not used at this version):
 	protractor conf.js --suite login --parameters.login.username=user_name --parameters.login.password=user_password

 # Parameters
-	Some suit tests uses variables that can be change if needed.
+	Some suit tests uses variables that can be change if eeded.
 For example, you can login or register using different user names and passwords.
-Variables that can be change are located in files
-	***.spec.js** at the top of the file in
+Variables that can be change are located in files  **.spec.js** at the top of the file
 	**/** variables **/** section

 //TODO